matter-labs/zksync-docs/content/00.build/00.zksync-101/_erc20_tutorial/_remix_erc20_tutorial.md

 ::

-We will use our wallet’s configured network to connect and deploy our smart contract so make sure your wallet is currently connected to the zkSync Sepolia testnet.
+We will use our wallet’s configured network to connect and deploy our smart contract so make sure your wallet is currently connected to the %%zk_testnet_name%%.
 In Remix, under the Environment Section, select “Wallet” and click on “Connect Wallet”.

 To deploy the contract, click on “Deploy” and sign the transaction on your wallet.
-Congratulations, your ERC20 token contract is now deployed on zkSync Sepolia testnet!
+Congratulations, your ERC20 token contract is now deployed on %%zk_testnet_name%%!

 ## Interact with the ERC20 contract